GAIR-NLP/Safety-J/README.md

 ## 🔥 News
-- [2024/07/25]  We release the preprint paper on Arxiv, Safety-J's model weights, and data for six testing tasks.
+- [2024/07/25]  We release the preprint paper on Arxiv, Safety-J's model weights, data for six testing tasks, and prompts in developing them.

 ## 📋 Table of Contents